inoerp/inoERP/README.md

+> *The old PHP version of inoERP is available @ https://github.com/php-inoerp/inoERP*

 inoERP is an  **[OneApp](https://docs.rikdata.com)** (Go back-end & Flutter front-end) based enterprise management system.
 The ERP systems contain all the required modules for running small to midsize businesses.
 The features are similar to Oracle R12/ Cloud Application and SAP ECC/Hana S/4.

 The application uses MySQL database and OneApp JavaScript APIs to create business logic.
 All the database and javascript codes are available on GitHub.